United States documents leak of the War in Afghanistan: North Korea

-The documents, wrote journalist Jeff Stein of The Washington Post, stated that Hezb-e-Islami party leader Gulbuddin Hekmatyar and Amin al-Haq, a financial advisor to Osama Bin Laden, both flew to North Korea on 19 November 2005, and purchased remote-controlled rockets to be used against American and coalition aircraft.
+The documents, wrote journalist Jeff Stein of The Washington Post, stated that Hezb-e-Islami party leader Gulbuddin Hekmatyar and Amin al-Haq, a financial advisor to Osama bin Laden, both flew to North Korea on 19 November 2005, and purchased remote-controlled rockets to be used against American and coalition aircraft.
 Stein cautioned that he has found no corroborating reports of North Korean involvement in Taliban armaments dealing.

 Civilian casualties

 Hundreds of civilians have been wounded or killed by coalition forces in several instances that were not previously revealed.
 The press listed several examples of such previously unreported incidents of civilian injuries and deaths.
 David Leigh of The Guardian wrote:

 In one incident, a U.S. patrol fired 43 rounds at a bus, wounding 13 and killing 2 of its passengers.
 The bus was approaching a stopped convoy in foul weather, swerving in and out of the median and did not stop in response to warning shots and flash bangs.
 After more concentrated fire, the bus crashed into the rear of one of the convoy vehicles.
 Most of the wounded were taken in for medical treatment.

 On 4 March 2007, in the Shinwar shooting, U.S. Marines opened fire on civilians after witnessing a suicide bombing and supposedly coming under small arms fire.
 The Guardian reported their actions:

 The marines made a frenzied escape [from the scene of the bombing], opening fire with automatic weapons as they tore down a six-mile stretch of highway, hitting almost anyone in their way – teenage girls in the fields, motorists in their cars, old men as they walked along the road.
 Nineteen unarmed civilians were killed and 50 wounded.

 The military report of the incident (written by the same soldiers involved in it) later failed to make any reference to the deaths and injuries and none of the soldiers involved were charged or disciplined.

-On 21 March 2007, CIA paramilitaries fired on a civilian man who was running from them.
+On 21 March 2007, CIA paramilitaries fired on and lightly wounded a civilian man who was running from them.
 The man, Shum Khan, was deaf and mute and did not hear their warnings.

 In 2007, documents detail how U.S. special forces dropped six 2,000 lb bombs on a compound where they believed a "high-value individual" was hiding, after "ensuring there were no innocent Afghans in the surrounding area".
 A senior U.S. commander reported that 150 Taliban had been killed.
 Locals, however, reported that up to 300 civilians had died.

 On 16 August 2007, Polish troops mortared the village of Nangar Khel, killing five people – including a woman and her baby – in what The Guardian described as an apparent revenge attack shortly after experiencing an IED explosion.

 According to The Guardian, the logs also detail "how the Taliban have caused growing carnage with a massive escalation of their roadside bombing campaign, which has killed more than 2,000 civilians to date".